OumaimaHourrane/Tree_based_ML/README.md

-# Tree_based_ML
-Get started with: Decision Tree, Random Forest, and XGBoost
+# Get started with: Decision Tree, Random Forest, and XGBoost

+This notebook is intended to assist beginners to learn tree-based modeling from scratch.
+After the successful completion of this tutorial, one is expected to become able to use tree-based algorithms and build predictive models.

+Thanks for your reading!
+Enjoy :)